-With sustainable fashion making a new trend, the organic baby and kids wear is growing like never before.
-The organic fashion looks like a gleaming market segment in terms of its future growth and displays immense potential.
+As sustainable fashion is in trend, organic baby and kids wear is growing like never before.
+Organic fashion is seemingly a gleaming market segment in terms of its future growth and displays immense potential.

 January 21, 2020

-The organic and sustainable fashion has caught the fancy of parents worldwide.
+Organic and sustainable fashion has caught the fancy of parents worldwide.
 Today, millennial parents are much more mindful in terms of incorporating sustainability into their way of life.
-In the past recent years especially, the organic baby products market has registered an impressive growth.
-As an outcome of a very distinctive behaviour of millennial consumers which is being very well-informed and hand-picking the best products or the crème de la crème, especially when it comes to their little ones.
-An increasing tribe of young consumers today have the discretion to adopt ethical/sustainable fashion in the times when fast fashion and mass production of clothes in rapidly changing styles is constantly being questioned and scanned.
+In the past recent years especially, the organic baby products market has registered impressive growth.
+This distinctive behavior of millennial consumers means being well-informed and hand-picking the best products or the crème de la crème, especially when it comes to their little ones.
+An increasing tribe of young consumers today have the discretion to adopt ethical/sustainable fashion since fast fashion and mass production of clothes in rapidly changing styles is constantly being questioned and scanned.

-It is important to ask ourselves: how could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned.
-That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices and makes us consider the ethical aspects of fast-fashion.
+It is important to ask ourselves: how could we possibly buy things for ourselves while taking care of the environment and making responsible choices when fashion is concerned?
+That is why it is termed ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices and makes us consider the ethical aspects of fast fashion.

 Wearing ethics: mindful fashion

-A growing number of consumers are encouraging ethical fashion that de facto reduces the carbon footprint and are mindful of the impact fashion industry has on the environment.
-They know that quiet well that a hang tag using the word “sustainable” does not necessarily imply that clean processes are being used in the development of that garment.
+A growing number of consumers are encouraging ethical fashion that de facto reduces the carbon footprint and are mindful of the impact the fashion industry has on the environment.
+They know quite well that a hangtag using the word “sustainable” does not necessarily imply that clean processes are being used in the development of that garment.
 They are ready to go that extra mile to understand what goes behind the manufacturing of organic textile garments and also the entire supply chain, production processes, as well as the product afterlife.
-And by definition, sustainable fashion is driven by embracing environment-friendly practices like the use of natural fibers, utilizes less amount of water and natural dyes as a replacement of synthetic petroleum based fibers.
+And by definition, sustainable fashion is driven by embracing environment-friendly practices like the use of natural fibers, utilizing less amount of water and natural dyes as a replacement for synthetic petroleum-based fibers.

-How could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned.
-That is why it is termed as ‘Eco-Fashion’ or ‘Sustainable Fashion’ as it drives us to make sustainable choices.
+How could we possibly buy things for ourselves, while taking care of the environment and making responsible choices when fashion is concerned?

 GOTS (Global Organic Textile Standard) certification and Organic Textile production in India

 It is an internationally recognized organic textile standard.
-This ensures the organic status of textiles from the harvesting of the raw materials through environmentally and socially responsible manufacturing all the way to labeling, in order to provide credible assurances to the consumer.
-Only textile products that contain a minimum of 70% organic fibers can become GOTS certified.
+This ensures the organic status of textiles from the harvesting of the raw materials through environmentally and socially responsible manufacturing to labeling, to provide credibility to the consumers.
+Only textile products that contain a minimum of 70% organic fibers can become GOTS-certified.

-India is the leading global textile manufacturer and second largest producer of natural textile fibers in the world and the major fiber produced is cotton.
+India is the leading global textile manufacturer and the second-largest producer of natural textile fibers in the world and the major fiber produced is cotton.
 Other fibers produced in India include silk, jute, wool, and man-made fibers.
 Furthermore, 60% of the Indian textile industry is cotton-based.
 The global organic clothing industry represents just approximately 1% of global consumption.
-There has also been an influx of other natural fibers from Hemp, Lotus, Banana, Aloe Vera etc coming into fabrics reducing the stress on cotton farming.
+There has also been an influx of other natural fibers from Hemp, Lotus, Banana, Aloe Vera, etc coming into fabrics reducing the stress on cotton farming.